Santa Monica neighborhoods

+Santa Monica neighborhoods lists the neighborhoods of the city of Santa Monica in the Los Angeles metropolitan area of Southern California.

 Background

-Santa Monica is a city near Los Angeles, California defined by its location on the coast, resulting in popular beaches, and the tourism that these beaches attract.
-The city is located in Los Angeles County and is northwest of the heart of Los Angeles.
+Santa Monica is a city near Los Angeles, California defined by its location on the Pacific coast, beaches, and tourist attractions.
+The city is located in Los Angeles County and is west of Downtown Los Angeles.

 Santa Monica Canyon

-Part of the Santa Monica Post Office code 90402 but outside the municipal boundaries, Santa Monica Canyon is an adjacent neighborhood and is named for the historic land grant Rancho Boca de Santa Monica.
-The boundary between Santa Monica and Pacific Palisades in this area is Adelaide Drive.
+The Santa Monica Canyon neighborhood is a part of the 90402 ZIP Code assigned to Santa Monica but falls outside municipal boundaries.
+The neighborhood is named for the historic land grant Rancho Boca de Santa Monica.
+The boundary between Santa Monica and Los Angeles in this area is Adelaide Drive.